carloscardoso-prog/dockerLinux/README.md

 docker context ls

 6-
-docker context use desktop-linux (you may change this to the context you're using)
+docker context use <desktop-linux> (you may change <desktop-linux> to the context name you're using)

 7-
 docker-compose up -d --build